-Preadmission and Level of Care Screenings Frequently Asked Questions
+Preadmission and Level of Care Screenings FAQs

 The preadmission review process applies to most individuals seeking access to Medicaid-funded, long-term care.
 The purpose is to ensure that people receive the care they need in the most appropriate, least restrictive setting.
 A preadmission review includes two major components: preadmission screening (PAS) and level of care (LOC).
 One or both parts can be required.

 PAS – Is the process for screening individuals for indications of serious mental illness and/or developmental disabilities.
 It is required for all admissions to Medicaid-certified Nursing Facilities (NFs), regardless of the payment source.
 This is a federal mandate.
 All PAS requirements must be met before a level of care determination can be made for an individual seeking Medicaid as their primary payment source.

 LOC – Is a designation of an individual’s functional and nursing needs pursuant to the requirements and criteria in the Ohio Administrative Code (OAC) rules.

 - Level of care determination is required for individuals seeking Medicaid vendor payment in a Medicaid-certified NF or Medicaid waiver program and for individuals enrolled in the Residential State Supplement (RSS) or Program of All-Inclusive Care for the Elderly (PACE) program.